trezor/blockbook/CONTRIBUTING.md

 There are several approaches how to implement coin support in Blockbook, please see examples below.

 Bitcoin package *blockbook/bchain/coins/btc* is reference implementation for Bitcoin-like coins.
-Most of functinality is same so particular coin should embed it and override just different parts.
+Most of functionality is same so particular coin should embed it and override just different parts.

 Bitcoin uses binary WIRE protocol thus decoding is very fast but require complex parser.
-Parser translate whole pubkey-script to databse ID and therefore it is usually possible store transactions without change.
+Parser translate whole pubkey-script to database ID and therefore it is usually possible store transactions without change.

-ZCash package *blockbook/bchain/coins/zec* on the other side uses JSON version of RPCs therefore it dosn't require specialized parser.
+ZCash package *blockbook/bchain/coins/zec* on the other side uses JSON version of RPCs therefore it doesn't require specialized parser.
 Only responsibility that parser has is to translate address to database ID and vice versa.

 Ethereum package *blockbook/bchain/coins/eth* must have stand alone implementation because Ethereum uses totally